CITIESair/citiesair.com/src/API/README.md

 - **ApiUrls.jsx**

-  This file contains enumerations and functions to return the correct `url` for all API calls to the backend, such as getting chart data, TV screen data, and so on.
+  This file contains functions to return the correct `url` for all API calls to the backend, such as getting chart data, TV screen data, and so on.

+- **Utils.jsx**

+  This file contains enumerations used in the previous two files and several other components in the application to avoid hardcoding variables.